 Tuesday, August 6 – Louis and I hauled out manure all day.
 This afternoon Misses DeJean, Watkins, Kinney and Reiff were here visiting with our girls.

 Wednesday, January 29 – Louis separated sows over by themselves and turned water away from the sheds.
 I arrived at the Chicago Stock Yards about 9 o’clock A.M.
 Louis was at Ed Gage and Luella DeJean’s wedding this evening.
 NOTE: Luella was 15 years old and Edward was 21.

 Mr. Hoyer stops mentioning George DeJean after 1891 and doesn’t mention any DeJean (or Gage) until 1897 when 16-year-old Ed (Edwin) comes around looking for work.
 I already considered George DeJean to be an erratic man, but a couple of entries (and lack of entries) adds to my suspicions.
 I want to say that Luella was smitten with Edward and married him of her own free will; however, George’s paper trail leaves me wondering.

 - His wife dies in March 1889, and he marries his surviving daughter off at the age of 15 to a 21-year-old man nearly 1 year later.

-- Next, in May 1893, he abandons the second family, four months before his second wife gives birth to their second child.
+- Next, in May 1893, he abandons the second family, four months before his second wife gives birth to their first child (Ralph.)

-- There is a gap in children 2 and 3, indicating he may have remained missing for at most two years (Minnie would have had to conceive in March 1895 for the next child’s birth).
+- There is a gap between children Ralph and Della, indicating he may have remained missing for at most two years (Minnie would have had to conceive in March 1895 for Della’s birth).

 - In 1900, Edwin (the last child he had with Marion) was a 19-year-old servant in Boyer, IA, instead of helping his father on the farm.
-Did he lose the farm?
+Did George lose the farm?